It’s one of the most common family law question we hear:

 - Registration and insurance certificates for various assets.

-- Copy your computer hard drive onto an external hard drive, including personal files and photos and store the external hard drive in a location other than your primary or previously shared place of residence.
+- Copy your computer hard drive onto an external hard drive and store it in a location other than your primary or previously shared place of residence.

-- Ensure that you have professional emotional support, whether by a counsellor, pastor or doctor.
+- Ensure that you have professional support, whether by a counsellor, pastor or doctor.

 - Obtain legal advice, the earlier the better.

-Tips for seeing a lawyer for the first time
+Tips for seeing a family lawyer for the first time

-- Make sure you feel comfortable and cared for when you first speak with your solicitor.
+- Make sure you feel comfortable and cared for when you first speak with your family lawyer.
 The lawyer you choose will be helping you deal with some of the most important matters in your life – your marital relationship, your role as a parent and your ownership of property.
-You should also ensure that the lawyer and firm have not advised and are not advising your partner in any matter.
+Make sure that the lawyer and firm you decided to engage have not and are not advising your partner in any matter.